Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Green sapphires are a member of the corundum mineral family, while emeralds are of the beryl mineral family.
 Green sapphires are more durable than emeralds, as they rank 9 on the Mohs scale of hardness while emeralds rank a 7.5-8.
 While both gemstones range from light green to deep, vibrant green, emeralds tend to offer richer color than green sapphires.

 Emeralds are also rarer than green sapphires, making them more expensive — especially well-cut emeralds with stunning color.
-For example, this 1.15 cushion cut green sapphire costs $380 while this 1.04 cushion cut green emerald costs $5,050.
-While you can find less expensive emeralds, they’re often not as well-cut and contain noticeable blemishes, such as this 0.81 carat emerald.
+For example, this 1.15 cushion cut green sapphire from James Allen costs $380 while this 1.04 cushion cut green emerald from Leibish & Co. costs $5,050.
+While you can find less expensive emeralds, they’re often not as well-cut and contain noticeable blemishes.

 Green sapphires are quite rare gemstones, meaning you won’t find them in many jewelry stores that specialize in engagement rings.